dbrisi/laser_cutting/README.md

 # laser_cutting

+## Generating a program to make customizable boxes with a laser cutter.

-Digital Manufacturing Project (Making a box using later cutting)
+#### Digital Manufacturing Project (Making a box using later cutting) - 2022

 ![image](./read_me_images/demo_photo.png)